I am Gurman Bhatia, an independent data visualisation designer, trainer, speaker and award-winning journalist.

 Resources and ideas around data visualisation and journalism.

-Dataset of datasets for journalists covering India
+Dataset of datasets about India

 Data visualisation and data journalism resources